12 Hot Weather Crops to Plant from Seed

 Time to Harvest: 55-70 days

-These plants are prolific, you’ll probably more than you can use.
+These plants are prolific; you’ll probably have more than you can use.
 I like to pick them young for the best flavor and texture, and during the season, I often cut one up each day to have with lunch.
 Painted Serpent is one of my favorite varieties and a reliable choice for consistent harvests.

 Get Armenian cucumber seeds here.